ericriff/poetry-shebang/README.md

-# pipenv-shebang
+# poetry-shebang

-*pipenv-shebang* allows you to put scripts in your path that run in a pipenv environment.
+*poetry-shebang* allows you to put scripts in your path that run in a poetry environment.

-This solves the problem of launching `pipenv run script.py` from outside the script directory.
+This solves the problem of launching `poetry run script.py` from outside the script directory.

+## Credits

+This project is based on *pipenv-shebang*.
+Take a look at this project [here](https://github.com/laktak/pipenv-shebang).

 ## Usage

 Put this shebang at the top of your script:

 ```
-#!/usr/bin/env pipenv-shebang
+#!/usr/bin/env poetry-shebang
 ```

 You can also run your script with

 ```
-pipenv-shebang /path/to/script
+poetry-shebang /path/to/script
 ```

 ## Installation

 ```
-sudo pip install pipenv-shebang
+sudo pip install poetry-shebang

 # or
-pip install --user pipenv-shebang
+pip install --user poetry-shebang
 ```